yazzy4/raysDSA/README.md

 # raysDSA
  Ray Wenderlich DSA Review for upcoming job interviews and general practice

-## Day 1 Big O! - Taking it back to the basics
+## Big O! - Taking it back to the basics
 To Do:
 - Constant time
 - Linear time